 Jira is a powerful project management tool that’s relied on by Software teams all around the world (including our team at CoLab), and for good reason: it works.
 For agile software teams that need to streamline their development, Jira is the best program out there.

 As of 2015, ⅓ of Jira users were non-software teams.
 Jira’s customizable workflows and processes make it an effective management tool for many kinds of projects.
 For many organizations, Jira’s success with the software team can mean that the hardware folks want to get in on the action too.
 Jira is a powerful tool for software development, but it rarely has the same benefits for mechanical teams.

 Jira has seen such success with software teams that many of these customers are attempting to bring Jira across their organizations, like to their mechanical design team, seeking similar results.
 But there’s a problem with Jira being used by everyone: Jira wasn’t made for everyone.
 It wasn’t made for mechanical design teams.
 When it comes to mechanical design, Jira is missing something crucial - context.

-So how to we get over this problem?
+So how do we get over this problem?
 How do software/hardware teams leverage the industry leading issue tracking capabilities of Jira across the entire organization?
 Well, we have to introduce context.

-In future developments, CoLab will integrate directly with Jira, so you don’t have to decide between the power of Jira for software teams and the context you need to understand your designs.
+For Hardware/Software teams, CoLab can also integrate directly with Jira, so you don’t have to decide between the power of Jira for software teams and the context you need to understand your designs.